TRManderson/trm.io/_posts/2017-01-22-proving-things-worth-your-time.md

 I haven't made it that far through the book yet, but what I been working through is the basics of [Coq, a formal proof assistant](https://coq.inria.fr/), which is the tool the book uses to teach concepts.
 I made my start during a recent work trip, where I made it through the first few chapters.
 Discussion about what I was up to pretty commonly went as follows:

->Colleauge: What are you up to, Tom?
+>Colleague: What are you up to, Tom?
 >
 >Me: Right now?
 Proving that addition is [commutative](https://en.wikipedia.org/wiki/Commutative_property).
 >